Carlton Inn: Demolition

-Reaction and rebuilding campaign
+Reaction and approval of tower

-The demolition of the Carlton Inn received extensive media coverage in state and national radio, television and print news media, with both the Victorian Planning Minister Richard Wynne and Lord Mayor of Melbourne Robert Doyle conducting media interviews on the site.
+The demolition of the Carlton Inn received extensive media coverage in state and national media, with both the Victorian Planning Minister Richard Wynne and Lord Mayor of Melbourne Robert Doyle conducting media interviews on the site.
 Councillor Doyle referred to the illegal demolition as "the most brazen and wanton act of vandalism" he had seen in his political career.

 In response to the incident, several calls were made for increasing penalties for illegal demolition.
 An investigation by the Victorian Environment Protection Authority confirmed the presence of asbestos on the site.

 Victorian Planning Minister Richard Wynne initially sought to have the pair rebuild the building through court action in the Victorian Civil and Administrative Tribunal.
 Wynne eventually scrapped initial plans to try and compel Shaqiri and Kutlesovsky to have the pub rebuilt, instead allowing them to build a 12-storey tower on the site, for which he received harsh criticism in the media.
 It was estimated that the developers would receive huge financial benefits.
-The deal allowed the "cowboy developers" to not have to rebuild the pub at all on the condition that the new tower development is completed before 2022.
-A further condition was that the site must be landscaped as a temporary public park.
-This was not done and as a result Contempt of Court proceedings were instigated in January 2020.
+The deal allowed the pair to not have to rebuild the pub at all on the condition that the new tower development is completed before 2022.
+A further condition was that the site must be landscaped as a temporary public park by November 2019.

-Shaqiri and Kutlesovski were convicted of Contempt of Court in November 2020, and were sentenced on 15 December 2020 to jail and fined $150,000 with $250,000 costs awarded against them.

 Critics of the developers, including parties to the case, were disappointed with the deal, saying that the deal Wynne reached with them was no disincentive for rogue developers.
 Crikey's Guy Rundle lamented that the pair were likely to make "millions" from the deal they had struck to build a 12-story tower on the site.

 Following Wynne and the council's decision to allow the developers to develop the site and build a 12-story tower, the state opposition and planning groups demanded that the Government compulsorily acquire the site, which was within their legal power to do so under section 172 of the Planning and Environment Act 1987.
 It was argued this was the main method of setting a precedent and sending a message to further rogue developers.

-In December 2020 Stefce Kutlesovski and Raman Shaqiri were both sentenced to Jail for contempt of court.
-This was for their non compliance to turn the site into a park, the court order for which they simply ignored.
-The two so called "cowboy developers" were going to appeal.
+A wooden scale replica of the Carlton Inn's facade was included as part of a public artwork by Sean Lynch.
+It is located in University Square across from the hotel site since 2021.

+Court action

+Following the demolition, Kutlesovski and Shaqiri removed asbestos from the site and dumped it on another location, near a school and residential buildings, endangering the people in the vicinity.
+The pair were fined over $600,000 for breaches of the Environment Protection Act for illegal dumping of asbestos contaminated material following a successful prosecution by the Environment Protection Authority.
+The magistrate said in court he would have jailed them, but the law only allowed for fines.
+Raman Shaqiri was admonished in the court for smirking and trying to out-stare the magistrate.